-Checking the oil while the vehicle is on level ground and only when the engine is hot, will improve the accuracy of the oil level readings.
-Maintain the oil level between the range markings on the dipstick.
-Either the range markings consist of a crosshatch zone marked SAFE or a crosshatch zone marked with MIN at the low end of the range and MAX at the high end of the range.
-Adding 1.0 gt (1.0 l) of oil when the reading is at the low end of the range marking will raise the oil level to the high end of the range marking.
+Checking the oil while the vehicle is on level ground will improve the accuracy of the oil level readings.
+Maintain the oil level in the "SAFE" range.
+Adding 1.0 qt (1.0 L) of oil when the reading is at the bottom of the "SAFE" range will result in an oil level at the top of the "SAFE" range on these engines.